jopl98/AWS-Cloud-security-governance-lab/README.md

 Multi-account setup was simulated due to account creation issues.
 Core governance and monitoring concepts were still implemented.

 ## What This Demonstrates
-- AWS security governance
+- Centralized AWS security governance using AWS Organizations
-- Centralized logging
+- Secure log storage and data protection using Amazon S3
+- Multi-region API activity tracking using AWS CloudTrail
+- Security monitoring and findings aggregation using AWS Security Hub
-- Secure cloud architecture
+- Ability to design and document cloud security architecture
-- Monitoring and detection